 Well, this is all premised.

-I'm telling you from the Democrat standpoint and the media, this is all premised on the fact that they should not have lost this election that everybody knows Trump should have lost with only 20% of the vote.
+I'm telling you, from the Democrat standpoint and the media, this is all premised on the fact that they should not have lost this election, that everybody knows Trump should have lost with only 20% of the vote.

-The polling showed that, common sense said that.
+The polling showed that.

 Hillary should have won.